 In the past few years, dog sledding has become a competitive sport in places like Alaska and near the Arctic.
-Many snow-heavy and winter-tourism-driven places also offer dog sledding as a fun activity for tourists to try.
+Many snow-heavy and winter-tourism-driven places also offer dog sledding as a fun activity for tourists.

 Is dog sledding ethical?

-If you’re a dog lover, you may be wondering if dog sledding – especially as a type of tourist attraction – is ethical.
-Can (and should) we use dogs like how other people might use horses or mules or bullocks?
+If you’re a dog lover, you may wonder if dog sledding – especially as a tourist attraction – is ethical.
+Can (and should) we use dogs like other people might use horses, mules, or bullocks?

 The truth is, dog sledding itself isn’t the problem.
-Instead, the issue of animal cruelty starts with the handler/musher/driver and the practices they use when dog sledding.
-And while there are some instances of cruel dog musher, this is often the exception and not the rule.
+Instead, the issue of animal cruelty starts with the handler/musher/driver and their practices when dog sledding.
+And while there are some instances of cruel dog mushing, this is often the exception and not the rule.